raylutz/daffodil/README.md

             name:       str                     = '',       # An optional name of the Daffodil array.
             use_copy:   bool                    = False,    # If True, make a deep copy of the lol data.
             disp_cols:  Optional[T_ls]          = None,     # Optional list of strings to use for display, if initialized.
+            retmode:    str                     = 'obj',    # determines how data will be returned, either always as an daf array ('obj')
+                                                            # or as single values, list or Daf instance ('val')

 #### create empty daf with nothing specified.